Odjit/KindredLogistics/README.md

   - will take items out of your chests to your inventory in the amount and kind specified
   - Example: *.pull plank 50*
 - `.finditem (item)`
   - conducts a search for an item and returns the name of the chests that contain said item.
+Also creates a beam to the chest you guide you there.
   - Shortcut: *.fi (item)*